igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 # The path to the initial release

 The standard way to run tests in python is by using [tox](https://tox.wiki).
-Tox is a test runner for python and it supports a whole lot of different options, such as running different kinds of tests, with different python versions and different other packages installed.
+Tox is a test runner for python, and it supports a lot of different options, such as running different kinds of tests, with different python versions and different other packages installed.
 Tox is configured through a file `tox.ini` and I will in the following occasionally refer to this file.
 However, the details of how this is set up can be found on the [tox website](https://tox.wiki).
-I'm also providing a very opinionated [cookiecutter](https://www.cookiecutter.io) template on [github](https://github.com/igordertigor/templates) that contains (amoung others) a useful `tox.ini` file.
+I'm also providing a very opinionated [cookiecutter](https://www.cookiecutter.io) template on [GitHub](https://github.com/igordertigor/templates) that contains (among others) a useful `tox.ini` file.

 ## High-level scenarios

 Usually, we have one or two common use cases in mind when we write a piece of software.
 While we work on an initial release, we ideally want to check these use cases regularly and not write code that doesn't help with these use cases.
-For example, we might want a command line tool to be usable in one particular way or we want to ensure that a neural network quantization library maintains prediction accuracy of one or two fixed networks.
-For an application programming interface (API) that we want to provide through a webserver (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), [GraphQL](https://graphql.org), [JsonRPC](https://www.jsonrpc.org), ...), we may have a few common usage flows that we want to test.
+For example, we might want a command line tool to be usable in one particular way, or we want to ensure that a neural network quantization library maintains prediction accuracy of one or two fixed networks.
+For an application programming interface (API) that we want to provide through a web server (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), [GraphQL](https://graphql.org), [JsonRPC](https://www.jsonrpc.org), ...), we may have a few common usage flows that we want to test.
 In any case, these high-level tests should be *specified in code* and there should be a *clear indication of success of failure*.
 Taken together, these two criteria mean that these high-level test scenarios can be run repeatedly by just calling the respective piece of code.

 High-level tests of a library or an API can be written in [pytest](https://docs.pytest.org/), but it is good practice to mark these tests in some way.
 You would need to define these markers in your [`pytest.ini`](https://docs.pytest.org/en/7.1.x/reference/customize.html?highlight=configure).